School psychology challenges and benefits: Technology

 With the ever growing use of technology, school psychologists are faced with several issues, both ethical and within the populations they try to serve.
 As it is so easy to share and communicate over technology, concerns are raised as to just how easy it is for outsiders to get access to the private information that school psychologists deal with every day.
 Thus exchanging and storing information digitally may come under scrutiny if precautions such as password protecting documents and specifically limiting access within school systems to personal files.

-Then there is the issue of how students communicate using this technology.
+Another issue is that of how students communicate using this technology.
 There are both concerns on how to address these virtual communications and on how appropriate it is to access them.
 Concerns on where the line can be drawn on where intervention methods end and invasion of privacy begin are raised by students, parents, administrators, and faculty.
 Addressing these behaviors becomes even more complicated when considering the current methods of treatment for problematic behaviors, and implementation of these strategies can become complex, if not impossible, within the use of technology.

-To incorporate topics in a school, utilize lesson plans for students and staff because the teachers need to ensure the content is connected to other meaningful topics covered in the class/school.